 When you give your kids an allowance, you should make them invest at least some of it.
 A few years ago a survey showed that a majority of Millennials (age 18-34) don’t invest their money because they don’t understand how investments work.
 Teaching kids about investments from an early age will have them ready for when the time is right.
 If your investment skills are subpar, learn it together.

 6. Don’t Quit

-Parenting is about give & take, on & off and starting over.
+Parenting is about giving & take, on & off and starting over.
 With that said, there will be a time when you’ll want to quit paying allowance, as well as, all the other things I’ve suggested.
-Please don’t!
+Please don't!
 With our kids learning little to nothing about personal finance at school, it’s up to you to provide them with the background, insight and hands-on experience they will need to confront the millions of financial decisions waiting for them as adults.
 Without you, it could be a bumpy